St Thomas CE (VC) Primary School

 Climbing the Three Peaks is a serious and unusual challenge for primary school aged children.
 Each child has to be properly equipped with boots, waterproofs, warm clothing, high energy food and a rucksack.
 From Bradley it is just possible for us to climb one peak as a day trip.
 We climb a peak each year in order of height and present a medal for each peak climbed.

 Whernside – Year 6 September (gold)

-Children in Year 6 who have climbed all Three Peaks get the opportunity to meet a local sporting celebrity (eg from Huddersfield Giants or Town), who presents a gift to each child.
+Children in Year 6 who have climbed all Three Peaks get the opportunity to take part in a visit to Ingleborough Cave and the Mountain Rescue Centre in Clapham and to meet a local sporting celebrity (eg from Huddersfield Giants or Town), who presents a gift to each child.

 This academic year has seen the inception of the St Thomas Tennis Academy.
 Tennis can

 be a difficult sport to access for many children and yet we think that it is the best way to develop some core skills.
 Tennis is a striking and fielding game and it helps to develop individual

 coordination, as each player is constantly involved in play.